davjfish/helper_files/linux.md

 - delete a rule by its number: `sudo ufw delete 2`
 - checking the status of rules: `sudo ufw status verbose`
 - enable rules: `sudo ufw enable` (note: for each new rule added, you will have to enable)
+- allow samba: `sudo ufw allow samba`

+# random jewels
+- how to adjust behavior when closing the lid of a laptop: [https://askubuntu.com/questions/141866/keep-ubuntu-server-running-on-a-laptop-with-the-lid-closed](https://askubuntu.com/questions/141866/keep-ubuntu-server-running-on-a-laptop-with-the-lid-closed)